How do users and groups relate to what files they can access?

 ls -l command.
 What permissions does file payroll.csv have in terms of read-write-execute?

-Now let’s changed the permissions on the newly created file so that everyone can read and execute (but not write).
+Now let’s change the permissions on the newly created file so that only the owner and group can read it (but not write or execute).
 Use the

-chmod command to allow the user, group, and others to read and execute the payroll.csv.
+chmod command to update permissions for the user, group, and others for payroll.csv.